ciderale/dockerMultiArchBuild/README.md

 The folling instructions, build, push, and runs the images:
 ```
 # assume a local Dockerfile
-dockerMultiArchBuild  # builds the images and pushes to local registry
+dockerMultiArchBuildAndPublish  # builds the images and pushes to local registry
 runArm                          # should display arm architecture
 runAmd                         	# should display amd architecture
 registryStop                    # starts a local docker registry
 exit
 ```